 Liability for umbilical cord related birth injuries occurs when health care providers are not diligent about routine prenatal care, spotting potential problems with such tools as ultrasound, or not doing Cesarean sections.
 While nothing is more valuable than a healthy baby, statistics from the Centers for Disease Control and Prevention (CDC) state the annual medical care costs, and therefore potential compensation, for a child with cerebral palsy from birth trauma will typically be $16,721.
 With cerebral palsy as well as an intellectual disability, it can be as high as $43,338, to nearly $1 million over the child’s lifetime.
 Compensation for birth injury claims comes from a New York state medical fund.
 The New York State Medical Indemnity Fund was established to help pay for treatment and care for those suffering from brain and spinal injuries, especially those with birth-related injuries.

-The lawyers at Wingate, Russotti, Shapiro & Halperin, LLP are ready to help you and your family after any difficult, injury-causing birth.
+The lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP are ready to help you and your family after any difficult, injury-causing birth.
 Please contact us at (212) 986-7353.